JCSDA/spack-stack/doc/source/Environments.rst

 Additional packages
 -------------------

-Packages that are available in the JCSDA/NOAA-EMC spack fork, but not (yet) in the authoritative spack repository are defined in ``spack/var/spack/repos/jcsda-emc/packages/``.
+Packages that are available in the JCSDA/NOAA-EMC spack fork, but not (yet) in the authoritative spack repository are defined in ``spack-ext/repos/spack-stack/packages/``.
 Users are encouraged to run ``spack info <packagename>`` or open the files in an ASCII editor for more information.

-**WORK IN PROGRESS**

-**AUTOMATICALLY GENERATE A TABLE WITH NAME AND DESCRIPTION BASED ON THE FILE NAME AND THE DOXSTRING?
-IF WE DO THAT, ALSO UPDATE THE SECTION ON GENERATING DOCUMENTATION WITH THE NECESSARY DETAILS**

-**For now, check the contents of ``spack/var/spack/repos/jcsda-emc/packages/`` yourself, sorry.
-Also, run ``spack info ecmwf-atlas``, for example, to obtain further information on the package.**

 .. _EnvironmentsVirtualPackages: